 Tibetan Terriers are also known for being intelligent and good-natured dogs, making them ideal pets for families.

 So if you’re looking for a small, long-haired dog with a loving personality, the Shih Tzu or one of its similar breeds might be the perfect fit for you!

 The Shih Tzu dog breed should be high on anyone’s list of the best dog breed to add to their family or even a companion for yourself.
 They are affectionate, loyal, fun and will be your best friend, we guarantee you that!
 These dogs have big personalities for a smaller dog and you will quickly grow to love their quirks and friendly spirit, Our two Shih Tzu’s have been nothing but a positive in our lives and we would predict that if you decide on a Shih Tzu your next dog, you will not be disappointed.

 More Shih Tzu advice articles are below:

-- How to identify a purebred Shih Tzu?
-(This video shows you how)
+- How to treat Shih Tzu tear stains, this video shows you how!

 - Is this the cutest begging Shih Tzu puppy?
 Must see this video!